Our knowledge of orthopaedics. Your best health.

 • Obesity

-• Being duck-footed or having knock knees
+• Being duck-footed, being flat-footed, or having knock knees

 • Osteoarthritis in the knee